enricopolanski/functional-programming/README.md

 Algebras are how mathematicians try to capture an idea in its purest form, eliminating everything that is superfluous.

-Algebras can be thought as an abstraction of interfaces: when an algebraic structure is modifyed only the operations defined by the algebra are allowed in compliance with its own laws.
+Algebras can be thought as an abstraction of interfaces: when an algebraic structure is modifyed we can only use the operations defined by the algebra, those allowed in compliance with its own laws.

 Mathematicians work with such interfaces from centuries, and it works.